-> In the Budget 2016, the Government confirmed that the doubling of the Small Business Rate Relief (SBRR) from 50% to 100% will be made permanent from 1 April 2017.
-The £6,000 and £12,000 thresholds will increase to £12,000 and £15,000 respectively.
+The Small Business Rate Relief (SBRR) has changed from 50% to 100%.
+Thresholds are now £12,000 and £15,000 respectively.
 Therefore, properties with rateable values of £12,000 or below that meet the eligibility criteria will receive 100% relief and those businesses with rateable values between £12,001 and £14,999 will receive tapered relief.
 The taper will operate as at present – with 100% relief for eligible hereditaments with an RV of £12,000 or below, decreasing to 0% relief for hereditaments with an RV of £15,000 or above.

-> To renew your application for SBRR, make a new claim, or to notify us of a change in circumstances, please click on the following link (fields marked with * are mandatory fields):
+To renew your application for SBRR, make a new claim, or to notify us of a change in circumstances, please click on the following link (fields marked with * are mandatory fields):

 Rural Rate Relief

 The Government have doubled rural rate relief to 100%.
 The Government has amended the relevant primary legislation to require local authorities to grant 100% mandatory rural rate relief.

 The Government will provide a new 100% business rates relief for new full-fibre infrastructure for a five year period from 1 April 2017 to support the rollout of new full-fibre broadband infrastructure and future 5G communications to homes and businesses.

 The necessary changes to primary legislation will be introduced as soon as that is possible and it is anticipated that this will enable the relief to be backdated to April 2017.
 Therefore, no action is required yet by local authorities until the changes are made.
 The Department for Communities and Local Government (DCLG) and the Valuation Office Agency will work with the telecoms sector and local government on implementing the relief and will publish guidance on how it will operate in due course.